Carla Gray: 1968–1974

 Carla briefly accepts the proposal but eventually returns Jim's ring, after realizing she would only be marrying him in order to keep perpetuating a lie.
 After breaking up with Jim, Carla comes clean to everyone in Llanview about her true heritage, including Price.
 Price is not in the least sympathetic to Carla's predicament.
 If anything, he is even angrier than Sadie at Carla's ruse.
 However, he does give her one more chance after she breaks up with Jim.
 Price's mother ruins the relationship as she does not like Carla.
 Price accepts a job overseas soon afterward and leaves Llanview at the end of 1970.
 Carla is able to mend fences with her mother, who stresses that she must be proud of her heritage.
 Taking her mother's advice to heart, Carla embraces being Black, and changes her surname back to "Gray" while keeping the first name "Carla."
+(For her part, Sadie would continue to call Carla "Clara", signifying full and proud public recognition of her daughter after previously letting people believe she was dead, and as Carla had embraced her heritage, she would respond to "Clara" from Sadie.)

 In 1972, Carla finds herself in another love triangle, this time being courted by high-flying politico Bert Skelly (Herb Davis), and police lieutenant Ed Hall (Al Freeman, Jr.).
 Bert is a slick career politician who seems to promise the good life that Carla desires.
 Ed is a blue-collar, "salt of the earth" workingman who initially considers Carla to be a stuck-up princess.
 In time though, Ed proves to be the love of Carla's life, and the two became engaged in 1973.

 However, the road to the altar is not an easy one.
 Ed blames himself for the death of his good friend Meredith Lord Wolek (Lynn Benesch), who is killed during a hostage crisis by Earl Brock (Kevin Conway) at the Lord family estate, Llanfair at the same time that Carla finds her life on the line.
 This forces them to postpone the wedding as Carla is first nearly killed when her brakes fail while she is driving, and again when she is lured to the jeweler's by a mysterious man who poses as a policeman.
 Carla meets with the man, who points a gun at her and almost shoots her, but Joe Riley (Lee Patterson) comes to her rescue.
 The man after Carla is revealed to be Lester Brock, the brother of Earl Brock, who blamed Ed for the murder of his brother.
 Ed and Carla make it to the altar in October and, surrounded by friends and family, they are married.
 Carla and Ed also initiate proceedings to adopt Joshua West (Laurence Fishburne), a street kid who Ed had taken in while romancing Carla.
 Josh soon took the surname Hall and became a son to Ed and Carla.